-Professional Development Goals for 2022-2023: School Director & Special Ed.
-Coordinator
+Professional Development Goals for 2022-2023: School Director

 Generally speaking, the School Director should receive approximately 25 continuing education hours per year keeping on track for re-licensure every five years.
 However, there are going to be years where more are earned than others.
-In FY23, the School Director received 31 hours of continuing education.
-In FY23, the Special Education Coordinator received 18 hours of continuing education.
-Arguably the area of greatest development continues to be under the umbrella of special education law as well as federal education accountability platforms like the World's Best Workforce and the Every Student Succeeds Act.
+In FY24, the School Director received 54 hours of continuing education.
 Given that these requirements are often fluid, ongoing professional development is critical to remain in compliance with state and federal mandates.

-List of Professional Development in FY23: School Director
+List of Professional Development in FY24: School Director